Offbeatmammal/autokarma/readme.md

 * register vehicle for notifications
 * share a notification with the network

 All API (REST, POST) driven to allow maximum integration/adoption opportunities.
 Lightweight server implementation utilizing a cloud hosted backend database and serverless API layer to manage updates and notifications.
+Individual interfaces - native mobile apps, SMS integration, Voice Assistant 'skills' etc - would operate against these common APIs.

 Vehicle profile
 ===